-Any disclosure made in the course of institutional research, classroom discussions or writing assignments or events, such as Take Back the Night or speak outs, is not considered notice to the College unless the individual alleging harm wishes a report to be made by contacting an individual required to report disclosures as outline on page 18.
+Any disclosure made during institutional research, classroom discussions or writing assignments or events, such as Take Back the Night or speak outs, is not considered notice to theCollege unless the individual alleging harm wishes a report to be made by contacting an individual required to report disclosures as outline on page 18.
 Such information will be used to inform campus climate and educational efforts, generally.